Identifying and fixing bad dog behaviors that erode control

 If you struggle with control in the field, you know what I am talking about.
 But what you may not know is that the erosion of control started way before you started hunting.
-It likely started right in your home or yard with some very subtle behaviors from your dog to which you paid little or no attention.
+It started in your home or yard with some very subtle dog behaviors to which you paid little or no attention.

 Identifying behaviors that erode control